Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

 - Click on the **Remediation** tab.
 Check if any of the policies that deploy the agents have resources to remediate.
 If so, click on the **Remediate** button:

-    > **NOTE: The following steps must be followed for each policy with resources pending to be remediated.
-Please, start with the remediation of the Log Analytics agent policies followed by the remediation of the Dependency Agent policies.**
+    > **Note:** The following steps must be followed for each policy with resources pending to be remediated.
+Please, start with the remediation of the Log Analytics agent policies followed by the remediation of the Dependency Agent policies.

     ![Screenshot showing how to start Azure policy remediation](./22.png)